 Oh, yeah, I did.
 I had.
 Sorry.
 Go ahead.

-No, that was I was gonna say if you end up last night race you end up last no big deal.
+No, that was what I was gonna say if you end up last night’s race you end up last no big deal.

 Sure?
 Yeah.
-Honestly, my, I had the same problem my center kinesis is since the stroke is all caddy wampus and and I have ridden a two wheel bike it’s not pretty I usually have to have wide tires on it.
-So my triathlons I did all my triathlons I did on a hand bike so and for the longest time I, that’s why I did on you know was was hand bike and.
+Honestly, I had the same problem with my center kinesis since the stroke is all caddy wampus and I have ridden a two-wheel bike it’s not pretty I usually have to have wide tires on it.
+So my triathlons I did all my triathlons I did on a hand bike so and for the longest time I, that’s why I did on you know was hand bike and.
 But now and not to plug any certain companies.
 But we have a peleton now, and you know, I can now that I can clip my foot in and it’s a stationary bike.
-I’ve lost you know, I’m going on 40 pounds over a year, and I committed to it and I’m crossing something off on my pre stroke bucket list this year and in December, I’ll be running a full marathon.
-So the first time, you know, when I did the half marathon, I ended up with stress stress factors in my, in my hip my left hip because of my gate is so bad.
+I’ve lost you know, I’m going on 40 pounds over a year, and I committed to it and I’m crossing something off on my pre-stroke bucket list this year and in December, I’ll be running a full marathon.
+So the first time, you know, when I did the half marathon, I ended up with stress factors in my, in my hip my left hip because of my gate is so bad.
 Yeah.
 So So this down would do it right, and trained and properly cut weight.
 So, you know, let’s, let’s see what happens.

 I think tend to jump in headfirst.
 And so, you know, I,

 Tell me a little bit about your childhood and the parts about expressing emotion and all those types of things.
-What type of childhood What did you have?
-Were you able to be vulnerable as a kid growing up your, your extended family into your family?
+What type of childhood did you have?
+Were you able to be vulnerable as a kid growing up, your extended family into your family?
 What was that like growing up?

 We were, you know, coming from a small town in Missouri.
 It was we weren’t necessarily encouraged to talk about our feelings it was something you don’t talk about.
 You don’t borrow money.
 You know, you don’t talk about your feelings kind of like that.
 I don’t, I wouldn’t say was a bad childhood, you know, at all.
-I think things got a little crazy, after my mom’s not around anymore.
-So I, you know, I really don’t want to speak bad about her but she had a rough time dealing with her passing of her father and things got real crazy after that.
+I think things got a little crazy after my mom was not around anymore.
+So I, you know, I really don’t want to speak badly about her but she had a rough time dealing with the passing of her father and things got really crazy after that.
 So I’ve been kind of on my own since I was 15.
-So but, you know, it’s like goes back to I just I did what I had to do to get stuff done.
+So but, you know, it’s like goes back to I just did what I had to do to get stuff done.
 So you know now looking at things nowadays that’s that’s my mentality.

-Yeah, I I asked you about that because I wanted to get a bit of an understanding of what it’s like now for you to go through the process of stroke makes you emotional, so you have to express that all most without choice list I did I would just cry at the drop of a hat.
-What was it like being a vulnerable person for you when you had that upbringing because I didn’t really have that kind of upbringing but with regards to family, friends and males, you know, there wasn’t any sharing and, you know, expressing of emotions and if we cried all the time, stop crying.
-And it was a little bit difficult in my relationship with my wife sharing my emotions because she couldn’t deal with a man sharing her emotions it really and then she also couldn’t the deal seeing me emotional because she thought it was a bad thing, but it wasn’t.
+Yeah, I asked you about that because I wanted to get a bit of an understanding of what it’s like now for you to go through the process of a stroke makes you emotional, so you have to express that all almost without a choice list I did I would just cry at the drop of a hat.
+What was it like being a vulnerable person for you when you had that upbringing I didn’t really have that kind of upbringing but with regards to family, friends, and males, you know, there wasn’t any sharing and, you know, expressing of emotions and if we cried all the time, stop crying.
+And it was a little bit difficult in my relationship with my wife sharing my emotions because she couldn’t deal with a man sharing her emotions it really and then she also couldn’t deal with seeing me emotionally because she thought it was a bad thing, but it wasn’t.
 So what was it like for you to go from this strong upper lip kind of guy and marine to now being extremely emotional

 My mental recovery became anger.
 I became an angry person I push people away I ruined relationships.
 I you know, and I said, I’m not in control I’m not in control and and and in fact, I was I was in control I was the one that ruined the relationships I you know, and I hope that those that you know that I’ve ruined those relationships with, I hope they can find solace in knowing that I’m not there anymore mentally.
 I’m not there anymore.
 You know, I’m moved on.
 I can talk about things.
 Now I don’t get so frustrated that I get angry that I resort to the anger because I know that I can just talk about it and that that helps.